stephenverderame/cpp_book/src/oop/overloads.md

 r2 = 10 + r; // error
 ```

 It's not!
-Thats because, as defined, `operator+` expects its first argument to be a Rational object and member functions will not do implicit conversions on the implicit first argument.
+That's because, as defined, `operator+` expects its first argument to be a Rational object and member functions will not do implicit conversions on the implicit first argument.
 However, in the third line we pass an integer.
 Therefore, we'll need to define a free function which has `int` as the left-hand argument.

 ```C++
 Rational operator+(int a, const Rational & b) {/*...*/}